GreatV/feifei/README.md

 ## Prerequisites

 - Python 3.10 or higher
-- Access tokens for GitHub, OpenAI, and/or Hugging Face (depending on the chosen backend)
+- Access tokens for GitHub, OpenAI, Hugging Face, or other supported backends

 ## Installation